audstav/oppiadocstest/docs/source/create.rst

    *Fig. 1*

 2. You will see the Exploration Editor page.
-Now you have to:
+Now you will have to:
  * create an exploration title
  * write the introduction